View and download the October 2014 Jeanne Clery Annual Security Report.

 In order to comply with provisions of The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, information from the university community and local law enforcement agencies is compiled and published annually by the Department of Police Services.
 As law enforcement professionals tasked with the maintenance of a safe and secure educational environment, it is our responsibility to provide a comprehensive report regarding the campus public safety environment, including the incidence of crime.

 This report summarizes public safety and security policies in effect at the University of Nevada, Las Vegas.
 It highlights crime reporting procedures, crime prevention programs, and other services available to the campus community.
-Crime statistics for the 2010, 2011, and 2012 calendar years are also provided, as is information regarding the number of arrests made for certain designated criminal offenses during these time periods.
-It should be noted that the crime statistics included in this publication are organized by locations that are identified as either owned or leased property belonging to the University of Nevada, Las Vegas.
+Crime statistics for the 2011, 2012, and 2013 calendar years are also provided, as is information regarding the number of arrests made for certain designated criminal offenses during these time periods.
+It should be noted that the crime statistics included in this publication are organized by locations that are identified as either university owned, controlled, or leased property.
 The statistics include incidents involving non-student, non-faculty, and non-staff individuals.

 For those who may be interested in comparing the University of Nevada, Las Vegas' Clery Report findings with the Clery report findings of similarly situated (or "peer") institutions, please see the Peer Institutions page.